mgoren/pizzapizza/README.md

 by Mike Goren

-This is a simple javascript application to do something with pizza.
+This is a simple javascript application to slice your pizza in bizarre ways.

 Installation
 ------------